MindTheGap-ERC/CarboKitten-research-paper/md/paper.md

 Our transport model is borrowed from other similar approaches in siliclastic (river bed) modeling [See @Paola1992; @James2010], where it is made plausible that this approach is viable for models that work on long time scales.
 Because our transport model is novel (at least for modelling carbonate platforms), we discuss the full model in a separate section.
 Here, we discuss how transport is embedded in the larger model.

 We consider all sediment transport to happen in an **active layer** close to the sea floor.
 This layer has a certain concentration of sediment $C_f$ that travels along a path of steepest descent.
 We say that this material is **entrained**.
 Every time step the active layer is fed with freshly produced sediment and distintegrated older sediment.
 After transport a fraction of the entrained sediment is deposited on the sea floor in process that we refer to as **cementation**, see Figure @fig:active-layer-diagram.
-Cementation refers to the process of sediment stabilization and is the first step of lithification, i.e. the process of turning sediment into a rock.
+In reality, cementation is the process of sediment stabilization and is the first step of lithification, i.e. the process of turning sediment into a rock.
 As a result of cementation, grains are connected with each other by growing crystals and cannot be entrained easily.

 ![Diagram showing concepts of production, cementation and disintegration](fig/active-layer-diagram.pdf)